redkubes/workshops/08-argocd/README.md

 1. You are familiar with Argo CD concepts
 2. Harbor is enabled in Otomi.
 (Check the `Apps` section under `Platform`.)
 3. One team is created.
-We will refer to it as `team-a`.
+We will refer to it as `team-demo`.
 4. You have followed [Lab 5: Working with Harbor](./../05-harbor/README.md).

 ## Instructions